 Slovenian coastline, Izola

-You can find many cozy restaurants, cafés, and patisseries in Izola.
+You can find many cosy restaurants, cafés, and patisseries in Izola.
 If you like dishes made of fresh fish, then you must look for those restaurants in the old town that offer seafood.
-Besides trying all the local specialties, you also have the chance to visit various performing arts events, try horseback riding and sailing, or participate in little boat trips.
+Besides trying all the local specialities, you can visit various performing arts events, try horseback riding and sailing, or participate in little boat trips.

-The city center is located in a relatively small area, so you can walk around it fairly quickly.
-In case you would like to discover the surroundings too, rent a bike or go by car.
+The city centre is relatively small so you can walk around it quickly.
+If you would like to discover the surroundings, rent a bike or go by car.

 Bele Skale beach, Izola

-The name of this beach means white rocks, which basically refers to the flat stones laying along the coastline.
-The color of the sea is turquoise and emerald green.
+The name of this beach means white rocks, which refers to the flat stones lying along the coastline.
+The colour of the sea is turquoise and emerald green.

 There is no entrance fee, yet the beach isn’t overcrowded.
 Unlike many other Slovenian beaches, this is one of the few where you can still find spots without other tourists.
-The coast itself is mostly cowered in bigger pebbles, but do not expect a golden sand-covered beach.
+The coast is mostly covered in bigger pebbles, but do not expect a golden sand-covered beach.

 • Address: Dobrava 5, 6310 Izola - Isola, Slovenia